rchurchley/sfuthesis/README.md

 ## Installation

-1. [Download all of the project's files][1] and move the files appropriate to your university to the (same) folder of your choice.
+1. [Download all of the project's files][download] and move the files appropriate to your university to the (same) folder of your choice.

 2. Rename `template.tex` to something more suitable.